Tags:

 I understand your PB&J sandwich reasoning, but explain this.
 If I am standing on a corner and a pair of identical twins are calling to me to sell me a knockoff Gucci bag with the exact same phrase, neither louder than the other nor closer to me than the other, wearing the exact same clothes, using the exact same body language, if I really want that Gucci bag I will have to chose one.
 What previous state could you image that would influence my decision?

-© 2013 Created by Morgan Matthew.
+© 2022 Created by Rebel.